The Many Sides of Voice Actor Radio: Light novel

 Written by Kō Nigatsu and illustrated by Saba Mizore, The Many Sides of Voice Actor Radio began its publication on February 7, 2020, under ASCII Media Works' Dengeki Bunko imprint.
-As of July 2025, thirteen volumes have been released.
+Starting with volume sixteen, the series will only be released digitally.
+As of June 2026, fifteen volumes have been released.

 Its spin-off novel short stories Seiyū Radio no Ura Omote DJCD was serialized on Dengeki Bunko's website Dengeki Novecomi+ from October 30, 2023, to January 1, 2024.
 It was released in a single volume with illustrations by Umemi Makimoto on April 10, 2024.